Maryland Needs More Housing. Right Now.

 As new and innovative housing options are developed in Maryland, we discover that our rules and regulations need to be updated to reflect those housing types.
 One example of this is condominium insurance policy requirements, which can charge unnecessarily high rates on detached cottages and similar developments.
 We support regulatory reforms to make missing middle housing options a reality.

 Promoting Accessory Dwelling Units

-An Accessory Dwelling Unit (ADU) is small, independent housing unit located on the same lot as a primary residence.
-ADUs are a source of smaller and sustainable housing and provide affordable options in areas with high housing costs.
+An Accessory Dwelling Unit (ADU) is a small, independent housing unit located on the same lot as a primary residence.
+ADUs are a source of sustainable housing and provide affordable options in areas with high housing costs.
 They assist homeowners with aging in place, accommodating grown children, or generating additional income.
+However, land use regulations can make adding these units difficult or even impossible.
 We support policies to allow the use of ADUs in our communities.